 - Allowing rights and powers to company directors

 - Appointing and removing directors

-- Receiving company profits (dividends payments) in relation to the number and value of their shares
+- Receiving company profits (dividends payments) with the number and value of their shares.

 - Approving substantial investments